 WHAT SHOULD I BRING ON THE DAY OF THE COUNT?
 Dress for the weather!
 Surveyors will go out, rain, shine or snow.
 Layers are strongly encouraged with a waterproof jacket and/or pants.
 Warm hats, socks and gloves are a must.
 Some areas require more walking, others more driving, so please wear appropriate footwear.
 Fluids, snacks and a sack lunch are also important.
 Binoculars will not be provided, so please bring your own.

-(SUSPENDED DURING COVID-19) CBC COUNTDOWN DINNER: Once the count is complete, volunteers can gather with other leaders and counters at the CBC Countdown Dinner to listen to the preliminary species results over a bowl of warm chili.
-The Countdown Dinner will take place at the home of Dave and Sharon Froba.
+CBC COUNTDOWN DINNER: Once the count is complete, volunteers can gather with other leaders and counters at the CBC Countdown Dinner to listen to the preliminary species results over a bowl of warm chili.
+The Countdown Dinner will take place at the home of Jim Gain.
 Your area leader will have the directions.

 California La Grange Waterford CBC Data (Link to Google Sheet)